9brada6/tabs-with-posts/development.md

     - Add a style for documentation.
     - Add a style for twrpb-documentation__text-developer.

+    Plugins:

+    - Say how YASR rating plugin setting works, and also put a link from settings.

 - ### ✅ Plugins

-    - Reorder the functions in the plugin classes, to be the same and to have a meaning.
     - Change Get last tested, with get tested versions?

     - Make Plugin DFactory Block Suppress filter option.